seemcat/seemcat/README.md

 # Hi there 🙋🏻‍♀️

 My name's Maricris.
 Pronounced like "*Merry Christmas* 🎄", without the "*mas*".
-I'm a **multi-passionate** gal.
+I'm a **multi-passionate creative**.
 I've got so much love for:

 - 👩🏻‍💻 coding
 - 📝 writing